 It’s been a while since I made a good meatza, so I decided it was about time to bring it out again.
 I love how simple it is to make and seriously, meat crust?
 Yes, please.
 This time around though, I decided to switch it up and go for a Mexican meatza.
 By the way, have you ever seen my original meatza post?
-It’s from the very early days of my blog (not that my blog is that old though) when I was still using way too small of pictures.
-I guess it’s kinda neat to reflect where I was then to where I am now.
-Funny too.
+It’s from the very early days of my blog (not that my blog is that old though).

 I highly suggest the runny poached egg on top.
 It makes this meatza extra special.
 Plus, an egg on top of anything makes it that much better.
 I also believe that about avocado and bacon.
 Those three foods take any meal to the next level of awesomeness.
 Am I right?

 Feel free to double this recipe and make it in a 9×11 or 9×13 pan as well.
 I sometimes make a double batch of meatza, but I only had one pound of ground meat this time around.
 Work with what you’ve got!

-- 1 lb dark meat ground turkey (or ground beef)
+- 1 lb ground turkey (or ground beef)

 - 1 egg, preferably pasture-raised